 - 1. Bachelor’s degree

-Applicants must be pursuing or have already completed a bachelor’s degree (B.A. or B.S.) in a science or engineering field from an accredited college or university.
+A bachelor’s degree (B.A. or B.S.) in a natural or physical science field from an accredited college or university.

 - 2. Prerequisite Courses